Jkscott8/CS549_FinalProject/README.md

     the cleaning, training, testing, and visulization steps
   - The model file is xgb_best_model.pkl
   - The kaggle.json is used to access the data to run the script properly
+  - The RF Parameter tuning files was used to find the proper parameters for the RF model

 2. Final Report
   - The final report containinig all the proper sections is in the CS 549 Project Proposal